GoogleChrome/developer.chrome.com/site/en/docs/crux/dashboard/index.md

 ## Does it work for all websites?

-No. The CrUX dataset tracks about 16 million popular websites monthly.
-If your website isn't popular enough, it won't be in the dataset.
-Don't ask how popular is popular enough, we won't say.
+No. If your origin is not included in the CrUX dataset, there will be no data to display.
+There are over 15 million origins in the dataset, but the one you want may not have sufficient data to be included.

+Some common issues with origins are providing the wrong protocol, for example `http://` instead of `https://`, and omitting the subdomain when needed.
+Some websites include redirects, so if `http://example.com` redirects to `https://www.example.com`, then you should use the latter, which is the canonical version of the origin.
+As a rule of thumb, use whichever origin users see in the URL bar.

 ## Using a Custom Search Engine to access the Dashboard

-A better way, for those frequently visiting different domains, is to set up a custom Search Engine in Chrome.
+An alternative way, for those frequently visiting different domains, is to set up a custom Search Engine in Chrome which allows you to access pass a search term—the origin in this case—to a URL.
 To do this go into Chrome Settings using the three dots menu in the top right of Chrome.
 Once in Settings choose the "Search engine" option.

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/QFmABBH8qJJuyA25QXqc.png", alt="Chrome settings for Search Engines", width="800", height="243" %}